 The Preferred Alternative would require excavation of approximately 12 mcy.
-Of the total quantity of soil to excavated, the quantity of chemically impacted soil that would be disturbed is estimated to be approximately 92,270 cubic yards (cy).
+Of the total quantity of soil to be excavated, the quantity of chemically impacted soil that would be disturbed is estimated to be approximately 92,270 cubic yards (cy).

-Since specific management and remediation requirements have not yet been defined for PFAS by state and/or federal agencies, the Air Force is working with regulatory agencies to explore options for the disposition of PFAS-impacted soil generated by the construction project that will be protective of human health and the environment and consistent with applicable laws and regulations.
+The Air Force is working with regulatory agencies to explore options for the disposition of PFAS-impacted soil generated by the construction project that will be protective of human health and the environment and consistent with applicable laws and regulations.
 The Air Force's preliminary management strategy would seek to minimize the quantity of chemically impacted soil that must be transported from the project area, thus reducing the potential impact to other areas.

 Pending the outcome of the Air Force's coordination with regulatory agencies, the chemically impacted soil could be relocated into a confined depression where similarly chemically impacted soils also exist (Figure 3-13).
-This material would be placed on a liner to inhibit migration of chemicals of concern into deeper soil strata and groundwater.
-The chemically impacted soil surface would be graded, covered in clean topsoil, and seeded with grasses to stabilize the area.
-Following construction, any impacted soils left in place could be managed as part of ERP Site SS152P (Airlifter Road PFAS).
-Any excess PFAS impacted soil could be stockpiled separately in a confined corner area just south of Airlifter Drive and east of Airdrop Avenue.
-This stockpile would also be covered and stabilized to prevent introduction into stormwater.
+This material would be placed on and covered by an impermeable liner to isolate it and inhibit migration of chemicals of concern into deeper soil strata and groundwater.
+The chemically impacted soil surface would be graded, and the liner covered with clean topsoil and seeded with grasses for stabilization.
+Following construction, any impacted soils left in place could be managed as part of ERP Site SS152P (Airlifter Drive PFAS).
+Any excess PFAS impacted soil could be stockpiled separately in a confined corner area just south of Airlifter Drive and east of Airdrop

+Avenue.
+This stockpile would also be isolated and stabilized to prevent the migration of chemicals.
 Other necessary mitigation measures to minimize the incidental translocation of chemically impacted soils during construction may be included in a Soil Management Plan, if required.